-Program Assistant Phone 294-4932 E-mail: me-advising@iastate.edu
+Administrative Assistant Phone 294-4932 E-mail: me-advising@iastate.edu

-Mallory McCarty is the Advising Center program assistant and a graduate of Iowa State with a B.S. in Animal Ecology and Anthropology.
-She can provide students with a range of information including deadlines, important documents, and appointment availability for the advising staff.
+Hazel Peterson is the Advising Center administrative assistant.
+She earned her A.A.S. certificate from DMACC.
+Hazel can provide students with a range of information including deadlines, important documents, and appointment availability for the advising staff.